 Whether you’re interested in digital or print graphic design for creative or strictly professional reasons, you’ll learn how to build a career doing what you love in Pickens Technical College’s Multimedia Graphic Design pathway.
-In addition to learning beginning, intermediate, and advanced digital and print graphic design techniques, you’ll learn how to build your portfolio and market yourself to clients who need your skills on a freelance basis or to companies looking for in-house graphic design help.
+In addition to learning to begin, intermediate, and advanced digital and print graphic design techniques, you’ll learn how to build your portfolio and market yourself to clients who need your skills on a freelance basis or to companies looking for in-house graphic design help.

 There are plenty of success stories out there to learn from.
 Many graphic designers both locally and throughout the country have started in programs just like Pickens.
-It usually takes a ton of work and some struggle early in your career, but with the tools you’ll pick up in John Lawson’s Graphic Design course at Pickens, you’ll get started on the right foot.
+It usually takes a ton of work and some struggle early in your career, but with the tools, you’ll pick up in John Lawson’s Graphic Design course at Pickens, you’ll get started on the right foot.

-One example of how you can achieve success in graphic design is the career of Diane Gibbs, an award-winning graphic designer and educator who moved from Colorado to teach design at the University of Southern Alabama.
+One example of how you can achieve success in graphic design is the career of Diane Gibbs, an award-winning graphic designer, and educator who moved from Colorado to teach design at the University of Southern Alabama.

 Diane Gibbs, Successful Graphic Designer

 Gibbs began her professional graphic designer career in 1996.
 Six years after that, she founded her own design firm and became a professor at the University of Southern Alabama.
 As both an artist and a small business owner, Gibbs is often focused on the business side of graphic design, helping her students become successful with the skills she teaches in her classes.
 She even took her lessons from running her own graphic design business and created Recharging You, an organization that helps connect creatives with each other and talk about issues affecting them all, complete with a podcast.